 CREST is a publically funded Centre that is committed to producing independent, world-leading research that is value for money and impactful.
-To ensure that this is the case, CREST has in place a robust management plan, and it is subject to multiple forms of independent oversight.
+CREST has in place a robust management plan, and it is subject to multiple forms of independent oversight.
 Collectively these structures seek to ensure that CREST’s work is ethical, independent, open for scrutiny, and value for money.

 The strategic direction of CREST is delivered by the Leadership Team, which comprises the two Directors, Programme Leaders (one representing each Institution), the Communications Director, the Research-to-Practice Fellow, and the Chair of the Security and Research Ethics Committee.
 This team meets regularly to oversee and manage progress, consider new opportunities, and plan the long-term sustainability of the Centre.

 All research undertaken within CREST must conform to the Centre’s Data Management Plan, which was prepared in accordance with the ESRC’s Research Data Policy and the Universities UK Concordat to Support Research Integrity.
 This Management Plan requires that CREST’s researchers, inter alia, (1) assess and utilize existing data (and methodological/experimental materials) where it is available; (2) manage new data through a tiered system that ensures public accessibility and participant confidentiality; (3) carry out quality assurance checks on data; (4) appropriately back-up the data and hold it securely at all times; (5) ensure that their activities do not violate copyright/IR rights, and (6) prepare data for sharing and archiving at the UK Data Archive in a timely fashion.